voedger/voedger-kb/se.md

 # Software Engineering

-- **Software Engineering**: Theory and practice of systematic methods for building reliable software.
+- **Software Engineering**: Theory and practice of applying systematic methods for building reliable software.
 - **Systematic method**: Step-by-step approach that follows a predefined set of principles and procedures to achieve consistent results.